 I started my own sourdough journey over 12 years ago, when my lovely friend Bee (from H is for Love) showed me how easy it could be – and this simple process hasn’t failed me yet, all the while bringing so much joy over the years.
 This is my hope for you!

-Why you’ll love Sourdough!
+Why you’ll love this Sourdough recipe!

 • Easy Schedule: Make the dough the night before, proof it overnight on the counter (10-12 hours), and bake it in the morning.
 (Alternatively, the dough can be made in the morning and baked at night).
 It’s very flexible and can be placed in the fridge if something comes up, and you can’t bake in the morning, slowing the process down.